Becoming a primary teacher

 We offer four undergraduate courses with QTS as an outcome, each with their own specialism.

-Graduates: want to qualify as a teacher?
+HAVE A DEGREE AND want to qualify as a teacher?

 If you have already completed an undergraduate degree, you can choose to study on either a university-led course or on a school-led course to gain QTS (Qualified Teacher Status).